QnnOkabayashi/qnnokabayashi.github.io/_posts/2022-9-5-Diplomat @ Google.md

 an interface between Diplomat's naive abstract representation and the language backends.

-So far, my first iteration of the model is in the repository, as well as the lowering code for converting Diplomat's old representation to this new representation, but there's continuous ongoing work to make it the standard in Diplomat's model.
+At this point, the type system is well defined and implemented, and the code to convert Diplomat's current abstract representation into the HIR is implemented but not thoroughly tested.
+But the roadmap for full integration is there, and there's continuous ongoing work to make it the standard in Diplomat's model.